 15. Consequences of termination

-15.1 On expiry or termination of these terms and conditions for any reason the Customer must;
+15.1 On expiry or termination of these terms and conditions for any reason the LEC must;

 b. refrain from accessing or using any ESA Systems (including the Web Tools), and ensure that none of its Personnel access or use any of the ESA Systems